Salah closes in on Messi’s imposing Champions League mark | Goal.com

 Only Barcelona captain Lionel Messi has fared better having been involved in 28 goals for the Blaugrana.

-Napoli held on second spot after a 4-0 home win over Genk at the San Paolo Stadium, while Salzburg will continue life in Europa League.
+Napoli held onto second spot after a 4-0 home win over Genk at the San Paolo Stadium, while Salzburg will drop into the Europa League.

 3 - Liverpool have progressed past the Champions League group stages in all three of their campaigns in the competition under Jürgen Klopp, having failed to do so in their previous two seasons before the German's arrival (2009-10 and 2014-15).
 Unstoppable. #SALLIV pic.twitter.com/WlLQIgOvpO— OptaJoe (@OptaJoe) December 10, 2019